 Mrs Hall has recorded a ‘how to carry out a home test’ instruction video to support you with this process.
 Click here to access this video.
 Pupils will also receive training on how to carry out a self-swab and how to process a LFD test during a science lesson at school.

-Following the test, pupils must register their result on both the NHS website and our website.
+Following the test, pupils must register their result on both the NHS website and via the Test Register link sent to students email.
 Links here:

 If a pupil tests positive at home, the pupil and household members must self-isolate for 10 days.
 Pupils will receive guidance on taking a PCR test once you have registered your result on the NHS website.
 If the pupils’ PCR test is negative this overrides the self-test LFD (at home only).

 The home test kits contain more then one test so should last over a week.
 The tests are only for Patcham High School pupils and should not be used for family members.
 You can order and collect LDF kits for your families on this Government website: LFD for households of school pupils.

 Testing is important because staff and students without symptoms could be carrying the virus and may spread it to others.
 Up to a third of individuals who test positive for COVID-19 have no symptoms at all and can therefore spread the virus unknowingly.
 That is why the testing those without symptoms is vital.
 Identifying those individuals will save lives.

 Testing staff and students will support schools and colleges to operate as safely as possible.

 New, simple and quick tests, known as Lateral Flow Device (LFD) tests, enable us to rapidly test students and staff, without the need for a laboratory.

 Testing – quick, safe and easy